sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD-,-telemetry-and-GPS-for-fixed-wing.md

 ### Port settings
 It is done using Ports tab ![Ports tab](http://s8.hostingkartinok.com/uploads/images/2017/02/631dc2afa3f22266a8308532735b836e.png).

 - UART1 - leave default value.
 You'll connect here either OSD or FTDI to setup the FC.
+If you want telemetry select it in Inav configurator, so you can have telemetry when the aircraft is armed.
+In this case, your OSD should be capable to read LTM, in order to mantain working OSD and telemetry at the same time.
+You have to connect the TX line from CC3D to both OSD and RX telemetry capable receiver (as openlrsng systems).
+MWOSD can read both MSP and LTM telemetry.
 - UART3 - for GPS.
 Switch on the option and select the correct port speed (38400 or 57600).
 Please pay attention that when using a ublox GPS receiver family 6-8 you don't need to make any configurations in the u-center.
 The flight controller under iNAV will do everything what is needed.

 ### Configuration